NBCUTechnology/pubstack/README.md

 - Linux users (we trust you to know what you're doing!)
 - Windows (untested and currently unsupported, but feedback welcome)

+### Common Errors
+- ```PDOException: SQLSTATE[42S02]: Base table or view not found``` : This means your Database is empty.
+Pubstack only creates the database for you it does not populate it.

+- ```Unable to connect to :127.0.0.1:INCORRECT_DATABASE_NAME```
+ : Please make sure you do not have a ```settings.local.php``` in your site folder.
+If you do please remove your database credentials in that file.
+Pubstack sets up its own database credentials and loads those.

 ### VPN

 - Cisco Issue